eforemeka/personal-page/content/wigdtw/week-15.md

 ## TV Series
 These are the TV shows I currently follow:
 * The Good Doctor S05 E13
-* Moon Knight S01 E03 - Khunshu speaking through his Avatar cracked me up.
-Oscar Isaac is a good actor.
+* Moon Knight S01 E03 - Steven as Moon Knight is both hilarious and annoying.

+## Miscellaneous
+W brought me her laptop to upgrade to Windows 11!
+I was so happy to see her and even happier to get her laptop upgraded.
+I love the Windows 11.